Dig (band): First reunion (2004–2008)

+Second reunion and (i) (2016–present)

 In 2016, the band was revived yet again to play a singular show in West Hollywood.
 Along with Hackwith, Morris, and Cornwell, new bassist Marcus Blake and new drummer Charlie George had joined the lineup.
 After another period of only random updates, the band launched their own independent merch store in early 2020 and had started recording again, but with new bassist Tommy Black joining the band.
 In November 2020, the band announced a new album with an unknown release date, posting a sample on their official social media outlets.
 The album's first single, titled "Nothing Is Forever", was released in January 2021 with an accompanying music video.
 The second song, "Treatment", was released the following month with a music video as well.
+On March 10, 2023 former guitarist Denney (who appeared on Dig's second album Defenders of the Universe) died at the age of 65.

+Dig returned to a live setting in July 2023, and the lineup changed again with the additions of Ernesto Mora on bass and Matt Bennett on drums.
+In May 2025, Dig released a split-single with the band Inspired Flight, which featured the Dig song "Sunset & Embery".
+It was also confirmed that the band's fourth album was nearly finished, five years after its initial announcement.
+The album, titled (i), was eventually released on August 29, 2025.